PataphysicalSociety/soupault.app/site/faq.md

 or ~3.2s with logging disabled.

-All in all, the UNIX-way approach with delegating some processing steps to external programs does have its cost, but for all but the largest websites it's not going to
+All in all, the UNIX-way approach with delegating some processing steps to external programs does have its cost, but for all but the largest websites it's not going to be a problem.

 ### Are there themes?